 Apple a Day Healthy Living Initiative™

-The Apply a Day Healthy Living Initiative™ is the Junior League of Philadelphia, Inc.’s multi-tiered community initiative with the goal of creating a positive impact on the health and wellness of adults and children in the Greater Philadelphia area.
+The Apple a Day Healthy Living Initiative™ is the Junior League of Philadelphia, Inc.’s multi-tiered community initiative with the goal of creating a positive impact on the health and wellness of adults and children in the Greater Philadelphia area.
 Apple a Day™ programming encompasses both interactive educational curriculum and a focus on increasing the region’s capacity to supply and distribute healthy food to families in need.
-Please refer to our current brochure for more details on our Apply a Day Healthy Living Initiative™.
+Please refer to our current brochure for more details on our Apple a Day Healthy Living Initiative™.

 Case for Support

 - Across the country, 23.5 million Americans-including 6.5 million children-live in under served communities that do not have readily available fresh foods at reasonable prices.

 - Pennsylvania’s First Congressional District ranks fourth-highest for food hardship int he U.S. according to a new report released by the Food Research and Action Center (FRAC).

 - Philadelphia County has a high prevalence of adult obesity (35.1%), diabetes (11.9%), hypertension (33.4%), and heart disease (4.5%) among the counties containing the 10 largest cities in the country.